ubcgif/mag3d/content/files/magfile.rst

 -  geomag: Strength of the inducing field in nanoTesla (nT).

 -  ainc, adec, idir: Inclination and declination of the anomaly projection.

-Set idir=0 for a multi-component dataset and idir=1 for a single component dataset where all the observations have the same inclination and declination of the anomaly projection.
+    - ``idir=0``: multi-component dataset with projections given for each datum
+    - ``idir=1``: single component dataset where all the observations have the same inclination and declination of the anomaly projection.
+    - ``idir=2``: amplitude data.
+Input formats will be the same as idir=1 (i.e., do not include anomaly projection for each datum)

 -  ndat: Number of observations.
 When single component data are specified the number of observations is equal to the number of data locations.
 When multi-component data are specified the number of observations will exceed the number of data locations.
 For example, if three-component data are specified at :math:`N` locations, the number of observations is :math:`3N`.